Kongsea/DeepSpectroscopy/README.md

 The spectroscopy files are organized as:

 data/1

       /1
       /2
       /3
       ...

-    /2
+data/2

       /1
       /2
       /3
       ...

-    /3
+data/3

       /1
       /2
       /3
       ...

-    /4
+data/4

       /1
       /2
       /3
       ...

-There are four classes of samples in all which are corresponding to the subfolder 1, 2, 3 and 4.
+There are four classes of samples in all which are corresponding to the subfolders 1, 2, 3 and 4.